HasteGaming/classic/docs/charter.md

 # Frequently asked questions

 ## Are world buffs required?
 Rarely.

 ## What does 'rarely' mean?
 It means bring your best self.
 Buffs welcome; however, not required.

 ## When are world buffs required?
 When we’re pushing as a guild to reach and break new barriers.

 ## Should I flask?
 It depends.
+Do you need it to do your job?

 ## I'm a Tank, should I flask?
-		○ If you headlining the raid?
+- If you headlining the raid?
 Probably.
-		○ Off-tanking?
+- Off-tanking?
 Rare circumstances.